maykar/custom-header/docs/configuration/config.md

 Everything else is handled in YAML which would either be set in the raw config by selecting "Configure UI" and then "Raw Config Editor" or in the file `ui-lovelace.yaml` if you're using YAML mode.

-The YAML configuration happens at the root of your Lovelace config under `custom-header:` at the same level as `resources:` and `views:`.
+The YAML configuration happens at the root of your Lovelace config under `custom_header:` at the same level as `resources:` and `views:`.
 Example:

 ```yaml
 custom_header: